 Monitoring a reconciliation job

-You can monitor a reconciliation job by using the fail-safe mechanism or from the Reconciliation component.
+You can monitor the progress of a reconciliation job and take action for queued jobs on the reconciliation page or by using the fail-safe mechanism in the CMDB Portal.

 The following page is displayed.